 Ventricular septal defect (VSD)

 A small ventricular septal defect may cause no problems, and many small VSDs close on their own.
-Larger VSDs need surgical repair early in life to prevent complications.
+Medium or larger VSDs may need surgical repair early in life to prevent complications.

 Signs and symptoms of serious heart defects often appear during the first few days, weeks or months of a child's life.

-Ventricular septal defect symptoms in a baby may include:
+Ventricular septal defect (VSD) symptoms in a baby may include:

 - Poor eating, failure to thrive